rust-lang/sublime-rust/docs/build.md

 If you have multiple Cargo projects in your Sublime window, the build system will use the currently active view to attempt to determine which project to build.
 Otherwise it will show an input panel to select a package.

+You can set the `default_path` setting to always use a specific path.
+It is specified at the same level as `paths` (see example above).
+This can be set using the  `Rust: Configure Cargo Build` command.

 ## Custom Build Variants (Advanced)